How to Spot a Fake Vaccine Card

 - Jun 10, 2022

-In 2021, the U.S. Border Patrol seized nearly 23,000 fake CDC vaccination cards, a number that represents only a fraction of the total fake card market.
+In 2021, the U.S. Border Patrol seized nearly 23,000 fake vaccination cards that looked authentic enough to appear they came from the Center for Disease Control (CDC).
+This number represents only a fraction of the total fake card market.
 Even if you know what to look for, some fake vaccination cards can be difficult to identify.
 The first step is to learn what exactly a vaccine card is, and the common clues to look for when you believe one has been falsified.

 What is a Vaccine Card?